 Student Festival Scholarships Available to students from grade 6 through college, for a Single-Day package during our spring Festival to be immersed in environmental education under the instruction of the expert guides in the field and in presentations.
 Students under age 18 must have a guardian present.
 The scholarships are awarded by the Fayette County Education Fund and made possible through donations.
 After verification and acceptance, students may register for one single day gold standard trip of their choice.
 Lodging is not included.
 Included: dinner and evening presentation the day before the chosen field trip; one Gold Standard field trip any day of the week with breakfast, field trip transportation, lunch, popcorn presentation, dinner and evening presentation the day of the field trip.
 For scholarship information and application requests, please Contact Us.

 Leadership Fayette County Free program for selected Fayette County high school juniors to promote essential leadership qualities while providing first hand experiences in the business, government, and tourism sectors of Fayette County, West Virginia.
+Send your donation by mail or by PayPal.
 Read More

 Wolf Creek Wanderers Free 5-day summer program for those entering grades 8 - college, exploring Natural Science at Wolf Creek Park's New River Birding & Nature Center's Wetlands and Woodlands.
 More Info to Come - Updates in Progress

 New River Birding & Nature Center With a gorgeous view in any season, this gem of a spot drips with migrating birds and overflows with plant and wild life.
 Since 2008, the New River Birding & Nature Center serves as an environmental education hub for residents, businesses, and visitors from across and beyond West Virginia.
 School groups, families, and anyone who visits the site benefits from programs, guided field trips, and self-interpretive activities unavailable anywhere else in the region.
-Read More
+You can help us maintain and extend the Wetlands Boardwalk in the outdoor classroom for all ages at New River Birding & Nature Center.
+Send your donation by mail or by PayPal.
+Contact Us.
+Learn More

 FUNdraisers These are fun fundraiser ideas we've come up with, such as Sunday Dinner in the Meadows to start the Festival week and the Leadership Fayette County Graduation Banquet held each May.